 When this house, ripe for extension, came up for sale, they snapped it up and picked up their tools, ready to turn it into their home.
 The building grew out into the garden and the extension housed the new, open plan kitchen – a bright and colourful space, perfect for the couple’s needs.
 The project cost them £68,000.

 14. £95,000 side-return kitchen extension

 Mel and Alex Walker purchased this three-bedroom house in south-east London, recognising that it had a lot of potential.
 The side-return wasn’t utilised and presented the perfect opportunity for an extension.
 Fortunately, an architect worked out of the same office block as Alex, so they enlisted him to help with their project.

 The plan included a dining area next to the kitchen and a pitched roof; that way they could incorporate Velux windows, which, together with the bi-fold doors, would bring in copious amounts of light.
-To create their perfect extension, the couple spent £95,720.
-Not an unreasonable sum for such and incredible house.
+To create their perfect extension, the couple spent £95,720 – not an unreasonable sum for such an incredible house.